Michel Bréal

 Michel Jules Alfred Bréal ([miʃɛl bʁeal]; 26 March 1832 – 25 November 1915), French philologist, was born at Landau in Rhenish Palatinate.
 He is often identified as a founder of modern semantics.
+He was also the creator of the modern marathon race, having proposed its first running at the 1896 Olympic Games and offered what would become known as Breal's Silver Cup to the winner.

 Life and career

 Michel Bréal was born at Landau in Germany of French-Jewish parents.

 After studying at Wissembourg, Metz and Paris, he entered the École Normale Supérieure in 1852.
 In 1857 he went to Berlin, where he studied Sanskrit under Franz Bopp and Albrecht Weber.
 On his return to France he obtained an appointment in the department of oriental manuscripts at the Bibliothèque Impériale.
 In 1864 he became professor of comparative grammar at the Collège de France, in 1875 member of the Académie des Inscriptions et Belles-lettres, in 1879 inspecteur général for higher education until the abolition of the office in 1888.
 In 1890 he was made commander of the Legion of Honour.
 He resigned his chair in 1905, and died in Paris.